jibsaramnim/gpd-pocket2-hackintosh/README.md

 - Microphone

 ## What will never* work
-- Touch Screen **Update:** Never say never! @lazd has [written a touch screen driver that needs testing](https://github.com/hellodeibu/gpd-pocket2-hackintosh/issues/8).
-Please let us know if it works for you!
 - eMMC built-in storage.
 You can only use an external USB drive/stick or microSD card to run macOS.

 _* Not unless someone decides to make custom kexts for these, of course._